Inna Koren

 Inna Koren (née Izrailov, born 30 March 1964) is an Azerbaijani-born American chess player who holds the FIDE title of Woman International Master (WIM, 1986).
-She was also a United States Women's Chess Championship titleholder.
+She was also a former United States Women's Chess Championship titleholder.

 Biography

 Since 1979, Koren has been living in the United States.
 In 1986, she won the United States Women's Chess Championship and was awarded the FIDE Woman International Master (WIM) title that year.
 In 1987, Koren participated in the Women's World Chess Championship Interzonal Tournament in Smederevska Palanka sharing 6th-7th place with Ildikó Mádl.

-She played for United States in two Women's Chess Olympiads:
+She played for the United States in two Women's Chess Olympiads: